katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 ### 1: Create a Player Profile
 User: Any player (New Player Jamie, Player Sam, or Veteran Player Riley)
-Trigger: User clicks the "Create Profile" button.
+Trigger: User clicks the "Add New Profile" button.
 Process:
-- A form appears asking for details like character name, health points (HP), skills, abilities, items, etc.
-- The tool auto-generates default values for missing information where applicable (e.g., default HP or skill levels).
+- The tool auto-generates default values for information initially where applicable (e.g., default HP, skills, abilities, items etc.).
-- The user can customize these values based on their character concept.
-- Once the form is filled, the player clicks "Save," and the profile is stored in the system, ready for gameplay.
+- Once the the player name is filled, the player clicks "Add New Profile," and the profile is stored in the system, ready for gameplay.

 Outcome:
 - The player’s character profile is saved and accessible at any time for updates or gameplay.